rseah145/smw-term2/lesson_6/Practical.md

 Back in the security rule wizard, select "ServerOneICMP Traffic" filter list as the default IP Filter List by clicking on the radio button beside it and checking it.
 Click Next
 ![image](../images/Pasted%20image%2020230815114531.png)

+Within the Filter Action page, click add and name the new filter action "ICMP security"